awnumar/memguard/README.md

 ## Features

-* Memory is allocated using system calls, thereby bypassing the Go runtime and preventing the GC from messing with it.
-* To prevent buffer overflows and underflows, the secure buffer is sandwiched between two protected guard pages.
-If these pages are accessed, a SIGSEGV violation is triggered.
-* The secure buffer is prepended with a random canary.
+* Interference from the garbage-collector is blocked by using system-calls to manually allocate memory ourselves.
+* It is very difficult for another process to find or access sensitive memory as the data is sandwiched between guard-pages.
+This feature also acts as an immediate access alarm in case of buffer overflows.
+* Buffer overflows are further protected against using a random canary value.
 If this value changes, the process will panic.
-This is designed to prevent buffer underflows.
-* All pages between the two guards are locked to stop them from being swapped to disk.
-* The secure buffer can be made read-only so that any other action triggers a SIGSEGV violation.
-* When freeing, all secure memory is wiped.
-* The API also includes functions for time-constant copying and comparison, disabling system core dumps, and catching signals.
+* We try our best to prevent the system from writing anything sensitive to the disk.
+The data is locked to prevent swapping, system core dumps can be disabled, and the kernel is advised (where possible) to never include the secure memory in dumps.
+* True kernel-level immutability is implemented.
+That means that if _anything_ attempts to modify an immutable container, the kernel will throw an access violation and the process will terminate.
+* All sensitive data is wiped before the associated memory is released back to the operating system.
+* Side-channel attacks are mitigated against by making sure that the copying and comparison of data is done in constant-time.
+* Accidental memory leaks are mitigated against by harnessing Go's own garbage-collector to automatically destroy containers that have run out of scope.

 Some of these features were inspired by [libsodium](https://github.com/jedisct1/libsodium), so credits to them.